Before Coming into Hospital

 • have MRSA or have recently been treated in a hospital outside of Scotland

 • need specialised equipment

 • are a carer, and this may affect your stay in hospital or when you go home

 • need an interpreter or communications support (for example, a British Sign Language interpreter)

 • have any extra needs

 • have special dietary needs like gluten free or other special diet

-Please note they will only transport your escort or companion if absolutely necessary for your medical need.
+Please note they will only transport your escort or companion if necessary for your medical need.

-If you no longer need the ambulance or car, please call 0800 389 1333, as soon as possible, and tell them your name, address, phone number, date you are coming into hospital and hospital you are attending.
+If you no longer need the ambulance or car, please call 0800 389 1333, as soon as possible.
+Give your name, address, phone number, date you are coming into hospital and the hospital you are attending.
 This phone number is an automatic answer machine.